tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

     ds = BatchData(ds, 256)
 ```

-Since we are reading the database sequentially, having multiple identical instances of the
+Since we are reading the database sequentially, having multiple forked instances of the
 base LMDB reader will result in biased data distribution.
 Therefore we use `PrefetchData` to
-launch the base DataFlow in one independent process, and only parallelize the transformations.
+launch the base DataFlow in only **one process**, and only parallelize the transformations
-(`PrefetchDataZMQ` will however create 25 readers instead, so the first prefetch has to be `PrefetchData`.
+with another `PrefetchDataZMQ`.
+(Nesting two `PrefetchDataZMQ`, however, will result in a different behavior.
-These differences are explained in the documentation in more details.)
+These differences are explained in the API documentation in more details.)

 Let me summarize what the above DataFlow does:

 1. One process reads LMDB file, shuffle them in a buffer and put them into a `multiprocessing.Queue` (used by `PrefetchData`).
 2. 25 processes take items from the queue, decode and process them into [image, label] pairs, and
 	 send them through ZMQ IPC pipe.
-3. The main process takes data from the pipe, makes batches and feeds them into the graph,
+3. The main process takes data from the pipe, makes batches.
-	 according to what [InputSource](http://tensorpack.readthedocs.io/en/latest/tutorial/input-source.html) is used.

 The above DataFlow can run at a speed of 1k ~ 2k images per second if you have good CPUs, RAM, disks and augmentors.
 As a reference, tensorpack can train ResNet-18 (a shallow ResNet) at 4.5 batches (1.2k images) per second on 4 old TitanX.